emilienschultz/activetigger/README.md

 ActiveTigger[^1] is an text annotation web tool dedicated for computational social sciences.
 It is designed to assist exploration and model (BERT) fine-tuning to annotate text dataset relying on active learning.

-Designed primarily for researchers and students in social science (sociology and political science), its use can extends to all users that need to annotate textual data.
+Designed primarily by researchers in in social sciences, its use can extends to all users that need to annotate textual data.

 > [!IMPORTANT]
 > The app is currently 🚧 **under the beta test phase** 🚧.